Signs and symptoms of depression in teenagers

 Explain to them the sources of support in and outside of school for young people low in mood.
 Offer them contact details for Samaritans and Childline, explaining to them they offer confidential support 24/7 and they can be accessed via online chat or the telephone.

-What treatment is available for teenagers suffering from depression?
+Treatment available for teenagers suffering from depression

 The most important thing to get across to teenagers is that depression is treatable.
 However, it is a serious mental illness and it can be dangerous without treatment and support.
 Therefore plans have to be put in place to help young people stay safe while accessing treatment.